-The integrated members will work through projects in one of the six areas in terms of common interests, not excluding, however, the possibility of working in an area resulting from the interconnection of the different research lines.
-Each project has developed its own approach to achieving its scientific goals within the overall CIEQV scientific structure and aims.
+The members in the LQRC-CIEQV community work mainly through projects in one of the six areas, not excluding however, the possibility of working together in multidisciplinary projects that needs the interconnection of different extents.
+Each project has developed its own approach for achieving its scientific goals within the overall scientific structure and aims of the LQRC-CIEQV.

 Conceptual framework for the research on Quality of Life

 José Rodrigues, Carla Chicau Borrego, Paula Ruivo, Pedro Sobreiro, David Catela, José Amendoeira and Rui Matos

 The article presents the reference framework for multidisciplinary research at the Life Quality Research Centre (LQRC).
 The research paradigm about the citizens’ quality of life in society imposes a multifaceted and complex analysis.
 At the LQRC we address this as thematically divided into six scientific areas: education and training; physical activity and healthy lifestyles; food production and technology on food behaviors; organizational dynamics; motor behavior; and individual and community health.
 These areas are clearly related to the concept of quality of life.
 They fit the goals and dynamics of the research centre.
 In each section, the authors develop the themes of research projects and the challenges that characterize research in the area of quality of life.
 It is clear that there is an agreement and understanding that ensures that quality of life research is on the agenda of the world organizations related to scientific research and human development.
 This is a real challenge for scientific research centers, since multidisciplinary paradigms are the foundation of our collective organization, and the evolution of research on quality of life could fulfil current needs and lead to the improvement of citizen lives.

 Structure and vision